awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 You can delete an option group that is not associated with any Amazon RDS resource\.
 An option group can be associated with a DB instance, a manual DB snapshot, or an automated DB snapshot\.

-If you try to delete an option group that is associated with an Amazon RDS resource, an error similar to the following is returned\.
+You can't delete a default option group\.
+In addition, if you try to delete an option group that is associated with an Amazon RDS resource, an error similar to the following is returned\.

 ```
 An error occurred (InvalidOptionGroupStateFault) when calling the DeleteOptionGroup operation: The option group 'optionGroupName' cannot be deleted because it is in use.